-It’s that time of the year again, dead leaves, pumpkins everywhere and all the spices.
+It’s that time of the year again, falling leaves, pumpkins everywhere and all the spices.

-With Fall coming into full swing we like to look back on all possible grillables, that being the combination of flavors of grilling planks, smoking chips and wraps.
+With fall coming into full swing we like to look back on all possible grillables, that being the combination of flavors of grilling planks, smoking chips and wraps.
 Pumpkin spice isn’t just for a latte anymore.
-The flavor of fall has made it to the grill, and we are not hating it.
+The flavors of fall has made it to the grill.

 How to Pumpkin Spice up Your Grill

 Now we can get down to the meat and potatoes of the article.
 We’re going to give you all the tools to help keep your dignity even though it’s all going to be pumpkin spice related.